tudace/tuda_latex_templates/README.md

 It's also possible to use the TUDa-CI-DEMO files as Overleaf-Templates on TUDa's own installation: https://sharelatex01.ca.hrz.tu-darmstadt.de/templates/all (requires TUDa Account)

 #### Remark on texlive packages provided by Linux/BSD package managers:
 In case you already use a texlive package of your OS TUDa-CI might not be included.
-Since it's a personal corporate design package you might need to install *texlive-full* to use it without further adjustments.
-These packages also will miss the logo and – this depends on your OS – the provided package might be outdated.
-In this case we recomment the setup using tlmgr (as described in the upper links).
+Since it's a corporate design package you might need to install *texlive-full* to use it without further adjustments.
+These packages also will lack the logo and – this depends on your OS – the provided package might be outdated.
+In this case we recommend the setup using tlmgr (as described in the upper links).

 ### Logos
 The used Logos can not be published within this bundle.
 Members of TU Darmstadt can download these via intranet: